proycon/analiticcl/README.md

 ## Acknowledgement

+In memoriam Martin Reynaert (1963-2025), whose research lies at the foundation of this software.

 Analiticcl was developed at the [KNAW Humanities Cluster](https://huc.knaw.nl/).
 Its development was funded in the scope of the [Golden Agents](https://www.goldenagents.org/) project.